ppmim/PAPI/docs/processing.rst

 Crosstalk
 *********

-Crosstalk can in general be corrected well, provided that it is spatially stable.
-The latter is not always the case for near-IR detector arrays.
-In particular recent HAWAII2 sensors with multiple parallel readout sections can show crosstalk in form of compact positive and negative ghost images whose amplitude varies between readout sections.
+HAWAII2 sensors with multiple parallel readout sections can show crosstalk in form of compact positive and negative ghost images whose amplitude varies between readout sections.
 PAPI has a optional de-crosstalk module that assumes that the amplitude is the same, therefore the correction will only partially remove the